Photography for Private Investigators & Close Protection

 I think we can all agree there is no excuse these days for someone in the private investigation or close protection industry not to have access to a camera that can take respectable photos and video.
 My friends in Somalia take some brilliant photos and post them online all the time so, why can’t you?

-This is only a short article that In which I have spoken about some key points, I hope it gives you a few things to think about!
+This is only a short article that in which I have spoken about some key points on photography for private investigators and close protection operations, I hope it gives you a few things to think about!